wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/advanced-settings.rst

 Configuration
 ~~~~~~~~~~~~~

 To enable the who-data feature, you must declare the tag ``whodata="yes"`` within the directories block in the ``C:\Program Files (x86)\ossec-agent\ossec.conf`` configuration file.
 You need to properly configure the Local Audit Policies and the System Access Control List (SACLs) of each monitored directory.
-Wazuh automatically performs this configuration for the directory to monitor:
+Wazuh automatically performs these configurations for the directory to monitor.

    .. code-block:: xml